Adult Social Services Digital Care & Support Assessment

 The Care Act introduced additional pressures on an already stretched Adult Social Care (ASC) service.
 With increasing volumes and an ageing population this vital service will continue to feel the strain, and struggle if left unchanged.

 Our proposal is to bring together ASC service heads to develop the prototype into a minimum viable product (MVP) for care needs self assessment.
-Building on the Discovery project that we undertook with Kent County Council, Nottinghamshire County Council and Stockton on Tees, the MVP will take users through a rich audio visual triage experience to determine what their care needs are whilst retaining the appropriate level of expert/staff intervention.
+Building on the Discovery project that we undertook with Kent County Council, Nottinghamshire County Council and Stockton Council, the MVP will take users through a rich audio visual triage experience to determine what their care needs are whilst retaining the appropriate level of expert/staff intervention.
 We see the resulting product being used out in the field by Social Workers as well as a tool for self-service.

 To ensure take-up, any commissioned product would require user-centred design from the start.
 We can anticipate features such as advocacy use to allow family/friends/staff to support customers in their application and offline features to support staff during home visits where no connectivity is available.